 The 3rd Infantry Division Highway study was conducted by a consultant team for the Federal Highway Administration (FHWA) and was submitted to Congress as required by Section 1927 of the federal transportation authorization legislation known as SAFETEA-LU.
 This study is one of two companion studies authorized by SAFETEA-LU legislation.
 The studies focused on highway corridors originating in Georgia, and include the 14th Amendment Highway and the 3rd Infantry Division Highway.

 The 3rd Infantry Division Highway is proposed to extend from Savannah, Georgia to Knoxville, Tennessee, via Augusta, Georgia, and was conducted in two phases.

-Phase I (currently underway) is a Conceptual Feasibility Report to identify potential alignments that connect designated urban areas, develop cost estimates for various design levels, and recommend implementation steps.
+Phase I (completed) was a Conceptual Feasibility Report to identify potential alignments that connect designated urban areas, develop cost estimates for various design levels, and recommend implementation steps.

-Phase II (optional) included specific sub-studies to explore a wider range of issues related to potential alternative alignments for use in a long-range planning study and subsequent NEPA studies.
+Phase II (optional-not completed) included specific sub-studies to explore a wider range of issues related to potential alternative alignments for use in a long-range planning study and subsequent NEPA studies.

 The Conceptual Feasibility Report developed during Phase I was used to inform Congress of the steps that would be necessary to move the project forward and provided a planning-level estimate of what it would cost to construct.
 Sub-studies could be conducted in Phase II as directed by FHWA that would look at safety, environmental, social, economic, and other impacts.

 Initial project work in Phase I from July through September focused on data collection, initial outreach activities, and definition of project control points in each of the urban areas identified in the legislation.
 Preliminary engineering considerations began toward the end of 2010, to be followed by cost estimation work and recommendations for further planning studies in the winter and spring of 2011.
 Phase I will be completed in June 2011.